-The full text of Policy SD56 is contained in Appendix 1.
+The full text of Policy SD56 is contained in Appendix I of this report.

-The Shoreham Cement Works AAP is the second Development Plan to be prepared by the SDNPA as part of the South Downs Local Plan (SDLP) and will follow the anticipated adoption of the Authority's Local Plan in early 2019.
 Drawing on existing and new evidence, along with input from the site owners and the local community, the AAP will address in more detail the constraints and opportunities present.
 These include land restoration, environmental impacts, transport, flood risk, cultural and heritage possibilities, design considerations, viability (including identifying possible partnership funding to enable delivery of a scheme) and phasing of delivery over a number of years.